January 6, 2015

 ??
 I'm a veteran with Post 9/11 Education Benefits, do I need to pay?
 If you are taking courses certified on your degree plan, you may present your Veteran's Certificate of Eligibility (COE) at a Cashier Office location, and your benefits will be noted on your account in lieu of personal payment.
 The COE must be submitted by the applicable payment deadlines, and an authorization form indicating the veteran's intent to use Post 9/11 funding must be presented for each term.

 It is the student’s responsibility to maintain schedule accuracy and meet payment deadline requirements.
 Any balance on a student account not paid in compliance with payment deadlines will result in transcript, registration, and graduation holds on the account until the unpaid balance is resolved.
-Unpaid balances may also result in changes in course registration status.
+Unpaid balances may also result in changes in course registration status as well as collection action and associated percentage based fees.
 If you have additional questions, please E-mail them to firstname.lastname@example.org.

 These dates are provided for information purposes only.
 The Admissions and Records Office reserves the right to make changes or deletions at any time without notice.
 In the event of a discrepancy between the dates on this page and the dates in the registration guide, the student is responsible for verifying dates in the registration guide and/or contacting the Cashier's Office and/or the Admission and Records Office to verify and confirm the correct dates.